CPLN-680-Spring-2022/ericson_elisabeth_micromobility/README.md

 - a one-time scrape of Capital Bikeshare station information on January 31, 2022; Capital Bikeshare trip history data for December 2021 and January 2022
 - San Francisco Bay Wheels trip history data for January 2022

 I have reorganized the old data slightly and will update this README to reflect it.
 Due to the enormous size of my vehicle database, I could not possibly include it here.
-The full `vehicles` table contains 212 million records across a dozen partitions, but I may export a sample as a CSV for illustrative purposes.
+The full `vehicles` table contains more than 212 million records across a dozen partitions, but I may export a sample as a CSV for illustrative purposes.